In 2013, I was at the peak of my career as a surgeon and was also running a well-known European digital health startup I had founded.

 On the other hand, the social stigma related to any form of mental illness or discomfort is still so high that people may get offended by the suggestion they might benefit from professional help.

 It’s like, “Hey, I have so many friends and family members that I can talk to, why would I need to pay someone?
 I am not that person!”

 The truth is we are all that person.
-We all can benefit from the support of a trained counselor or therapist, and it doesn’t need to be something that costs a fortune.
+We would all benefit from that “right-brain to right-brain support”, and it doesn’t need to be something that costs a fortune.
 For example, you might find that therapeutic ear from a religious or community leader.

 And it doesn’t need to be a medical professional, either.